Quantum deformation of cubic string field theory: Quantum deformed string vertices

 \section{Quantum deformed string vertices}

-For many computations it is useful to think of the \textit{q}-deformed string as being ``split” into a left half and a right half.
+For many computations, it is useful to think of the \textit{q}-deformed string as being ``split” into a left half and a right half.
 Formally, the \textit{q}-deformed string field can be expressed as a functional $\Psi_q[L, R]$, where $L, R$ describe the left and right parts of the \textit{q}-deformed string.
-This is a very appealing idea, since it leads to a simple picture of the \textit{q}-deformed star product in terms of matrix multiplication.
+This is a very appealing idea since it leads to a simple picture of the \textit{q}-deformed star product in terms of matrix multiplication.
 Nonetheless, some of the structure of the \textit{q}-deformed star product encoded in the \textit{q}-deformed three-string vertex will be the easiest way to understand using the half-string formalism, and many formulae related to the \textit{q}-deformed 3-string vertex can easily expressed in terms of the linear map from full-string modes to half-string modes.

 To perform explicit computations in open string field theory, we need to consider interactions of the fields (other than the tachyon).
 Such calculations can be done in Fock space representations of the string vertices.
-We will be using the conformal functions $f_r({\xi})$ to map each half disk to a $120^0$ wedge of this unit disk \cite{sft0}.
-In this section, we will explicitly construct q-deformation of such string vertices.
-The vertex ($\langle V_{N}| $, $N = 1, 2, 3$) is a solution of overlap conditions \cite{xyc4}
+In this section, we will explicitly construct \textit{q}-deformation of such string vertices.
+The vertex ($\langle V_{N}| $, $N = 1, 2, 3$) is a solution of overlap conditions \cite{hh}

 Here, the solutions to the overlap conditions represent the interactions between respective strings.
 Now $i= 1,2,...,N$ denotes the number of strings and $X(\sigma) = X(\sigma ,0)$, $c(\sigma) = c(\sigma ,0), b(\sigma) = b(\sigma, 0)$, $X(\sigma ,\tau), c(\sigma ,\tau) $ and $b(\sigma, \tau)$, which are given by